Chuck-Wang/RushHour-Game/README.md

 # RushHour-Game
-This is a game created for COMP 160 Introduction to Game Programming in Python
+A minimalist city planning game inspired by MiniMetro completed as a part of COMP 160 Introduction to Game Programming in Python.